Moment

 Additional Notes

-There are also filters from Tiffen called "Pro-Mist" that don't try to retain the contrast like the "Black Pro-Mist" do.
+There are also filters from Tiffen called "Pro-Mist" that don't try to retain the contrast like the "Black Pro-Mist" does.
 Aside from the one time I ordered one, I haven't had much experience with one, not realizing there was a difference.
 The Pro-Mist had much more of a white-milky haze that, even at ⅛, was really noticeable.
 I would even say it's closer to CineBloom than the Black Pro is, though without actually comparing the two, I couldn't confirm.
 When buying BPM, be aware of that difference.

 💌 There's More!